shashstormer/db_dict/readme.md

 # DB Dict

 ## Description :
-This is a module which has beed designed to make it easier to work with databases in python using a dictionary like interface.
+This is a module which has been designed to make it easier to work with databases in python using a dictionary like interface.

 ## Installation :